recently decided to revisit the idea of giving garlic to my Shelties.

 Why is nothing simple??

-I will avoid the use in pregnant or lactating bitches.
+I would avoid the use in pregnant or lactating bitches.

 1/4 tsp of the liquid per day Kyolic Garlic Formula 100, Original Cardiovascular Formula or